pnp/blog/content/post/what-kind-of-apps-can-you-build-on-microsoft-365.md

 Building apps for Microsoft 365 offers a great opportunity to reach millions of users and help them work more effectively.
-If you want to have a quick look at what kind of data you can retrieve from Microsoft 365, I\'d suggest you look at the interactive [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer?WT.mc_id=m365-16324-wmastyka).
+If you want to have a quick look at what kind of data you can retrieve from Microsoft 365, I'd suggest you look at the interactive [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer?WT.mc_id=m365-16324-wmastyka).
-If you\'re considering building a web app, I would also recommend that you take a look at [Microsoft Graph Toolkit](https://docs.microsoft.com/graph/toolkit/overview?WT.mc_id=m365-16324-wmastyka) - a set of web components that make it very easy to show data from Microsoft 365 in your app.
-When you\'re ready to start building your app, sign up for the [Microsoft 365 developer program](https://developer.microsoft.com/microsoft-365/dev-program?WT.mc_id=m365-16324-wmastyka) to get a dev environment.
+If you're considering building a web app, I would also recommend that you take a look at [Microsoft Graph Toolkit](https://docs.microsoft.com/graph/toolkit/overview?WT.mc_id=m365-16324-wmastyka) - a set of web components that make it very easy to show data from Microsoft 365 in your app.
+When you're ready to start building your app, sign up for the [Microsoft 365 developer program](https://developer.microsoft.com/microsoft-365/dev-program?WT.mc_id=m365-16324-wmastyka) to get a dev environment.

-Looking forward to hearing what you\'re going to build.
-And don\'t hesitate to reach out if you have any questions!
+Looking forward to hearing what you're going to build.
+And don't hesitate to reach out if you have any questions!